Info and Relationships (structure pages and content)

 It is crucial that headings are actually tagged with the correct HTML tags, as screen readers analyze source code to determine the structure of a page and then make it accessible.

-If the underlying code for a page's headings is correct, screen reader users can also benefit from the headings.
+If the underlying code for the headings of a page is correct, users of screen readers can also benefit from the headings.
 Screen reader users can navigate a page based on headings, listen to a list of all headings, and jump to any heading they want, to begin reading at that point.
 Screen readers can use headers to skip repetitive blocks of content such as headers, menus, and sidebars.

 Relevance and applicability